eyeflare travel tips and reviews

 Website: Wollman Rink in Central Park

-Located in the southern part of the park, near Parkside & Ocean Avenues, the Kate Wollman Rink is another great ice skating choice.
-Wollman Rink offers fun for all seasons, providing 26,600 square feet of ice for skaters in the winter and pedal boats on the Lake in the summer.
+Located in the southern part of the park, near Parkside & Ocean Avenues, the LeFrak Center is another great ice skating choice.
+The Kate Wollman Rink offers fun for all seasons, providing covered and open rinks that provide 32,000 square feet of skating surface.
+The Park Drive also offers a 3.35 mile loop for inline skaters.
 Although not a part of the original plan for Prospect Park, the Rink, built in 1960, has added a big dose of winter fun for thousands of skaters, in addition to serving as home ice for local amateur men’s and women’s hockey teams.

 Location: Parkside Avenue & Ocean Avenue entrance of the Prospect Park, Brooklyn